-5.1.1 Mounting the AWIN GW100
+5.1.1 Mounting the AWIN GW100 rev.2

-Figure 4 shows a typical AWIN GW100 installation with end clamps and a DIN rail grounding block.
+Figure 4 shows a typical AWIN GW100 rev.2 installation with end clamps and a DIN rail grounding block.

-Figure 4: Installation showing end clamps and ground terminal block
+Figure 4: Installation showing end clamps

 When mounting the gateway onto a standard 35 mm DIN rail, end clamps should be mounted on both sides of the module(s) to stop the modules from slipping on the DIN rail (see Figure 4).